FAQ

 With less rain, hotter weather, a growing population and rising modern water usage, our local groundwater sources – which also feed our chalk streams and rivers – are under pressure like never before.

 • Yes!
-Your water-saving will absolutely make a difference.
-Many, many people in Cambridgeshire – including among your friends, family, neighbours and colleagues – will be taking an easy water-saving pledge, and all those pledges add up to a huge daily water-saving total.
+Your water-saving has absolutely already made a difference.
+Many, many people in Cambridgeshire – including among your friends, family, neighbours, and colleagues – took an easy water-saving pledge, and all those pledges added up to a huge daily water-saving total.

-Last summer, we ran Can for the Cam – a campaign that asked Cambridgeshire residents to ditch their garden hose for a watering can.
-This resulted in a massive saving of 940,000 litres a day from July to September 2023.
-That’s the power of collective action, and why we can be so sure that your efforts will make a difference.
+In 2023, we ran Can for the Cam – a campaign that asked Cambridgeshire residents to ditch their garden hose for a watering can.
+This resulted in a massive saving of 940,000 litres a day from July to September.
+That was the power of collective action, and why we could be so sure that your efforts would make a difference.

-• Every day this summer, we’ll be monitoring how much water is used.
-We’ll compare this with how much water is usually used at the same time of year, adjusting for relevant factors such as weather conditions.
+• Every day last summer, we monitored how much water was used.
+We compared this with how much water was usually used at the same time of year, adjusting for relevant factors such as weather conditions.

-• To say thank you for taking a pledge, we’re offering free fixes for leaky loos.
-1 in 8 toilets has a hidden leak down the back of the pan, losing up to 400 litres a day and potentially doubling your water bill.
-But there’s good news.
-It’s easy to test your loos for leaks, and if you’ve got one, we’ll fix it for free!
+• 1 in 8 toilets has a hidden leak down the back of the pan, losing up to 400 litres a day and potentially doubling your water bill.